13 Months to a Business Studies Degree

 - Be connected to a local campus.

-The program is currently only accepting students in the General Studies and Criminal Justice programs.
-Coming summer 2018 – Business Administration program.
+The program is currently accepting students in Business Studies.

 Want more info before deciding if you’re ready for an accelerated degree program?
 Find out more about MAP by contacting: